austinfranklin/the-store/README.md

 bash compare.sh *key_name*

 This will return all audio files and values for that key from smallest to largest.
-No need to specify one to use for comparison.
-You can browse through the keys faster this way.
+No need to specify a file name to use for comparison.
 This output will look something like this:

 4.545215 .discordant-voices.wav.json  metadata.format.duration
 7.411905 .deep-bass-rumble-2.wav.json  metadata.format.duration